RocketChat/docs-old/developer-guides/rest-api/integration/create/README.md

 # Create Integration

-Creates an integration, if the callee has the permission.
-Requires `manage-integrations` and `manage-own-integrations` permissions.
+Creates an integration, if the callee has the permissions.
+Requires `manage-incoming-integrations` or `manage-own-incoming-integrations` permissions to be able to create incoming integrations and `manage-outgoing-integrations` or `manage-own-outgoing-integrations` to be able to create outgoing integrations.

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |